-Coby Van Ruiten’s Zinfandel Beef StewFeatured by Van Ruiten Family Winery in the Gold Wine Club.
+Coby Van Ruiten’s Zinfandel Beef StewFeatured by Van Ruiten Family Winery.

 Pour a cup of the wine/broth into the Dutch oven, swishing and scraping up any coagulated juices.
 Add the meat, garlic, and four more cups of the wine/broth into the casserole; fold in the tomatoes, bay leaf, thyme, and salt and pepper to taste.
 You should have enough liquid to almost cover the beef; add more if needed.

 Stew the beef for 2 hours at 325 degrees.
 After 2 hours, add the vegetables and continue to cook until tender.
 Cook at a slow simmer, either on top of the stove or in the oven, stirring occasionally.
 To finish and thicken the stew, stir in butter-flour (buerre-manie sauce) paste to desired consistency.
 Serve and enjoy with a bottle of Van Ruiten Zinfandel!